vdaas/vald/docs/tutorial/using-backup-with-scylladb.md

 1. Port Forward

-    At first, port-foward is required to make request from your local environment possible.
+    At first, port-forward is required to make request from your local environment possible.

     ```bash
     kubectl port-forward deployment/vald-meta-gateway 8081:8081